 15-741.02.
 Menu of achievement assessments; requirements; rules; definition

 A. The state board of education shall adopt a menu of achievement assessments to measure pupil achievement of the state academic standards.
-Beginning in the 2018-2019 school year, each local education agency that offers instruction in grades nine through twelve may select from that menu an achievement assessment to administer to the pupils in one or more schools in that local education agency instead of the test to measure pupil achievement adopted by the state board of education pursuant to section 15-741.
-Beginning in the 2019-2020 school year, each local education agency that offers instruction in grades three through eight may select from that menu an achievement assessment to administer to the pupils in that local education agency instead of the test to measure pupil achievement adopted by the state board pursuant to section 15-741.
+Beginning in the 2018-2019 school year, each local education agency that offers instruction in grades nine through twelve may select from that menu an achievement assessment to administer to the pupils in that local education agency in grades designated by the state board instead of the statewide assessment to measure pupil achievement adopted by the state board pursuant to section 15-741.
+No later than the 2023-2024 school year, each local education agency that offers instruction in grades three through eight may select from that menu an achievement assessment to administer to the pupils in that local education agency instead of the statewide assessment to measure pupil achievement adopted by the state board pursuant to section 15-741.
 The department of education shall provide adequate staff support for the state board to comply with this section.

 B. An achievement assessment in use by a local education agency that is not on the menu of assessments by March 1, 2018 may be added to the menu at the request of the local education agency and shall be approved by the state board of education if the assessment is nationally recognized, a qualifying college credit examination pursuant to section 15-249.06 or an assessment adopted pursuant to section 15-792.03.
 The state board may approve any other assessment if the assessment meets the requirements of subsection E of this section.
 The state board shall evaluate assessments that are not on the menu pursuant to this section annually and shall notify local education agencies of the results on or before May 1 of each year.

 C. A local education agency that selects an achievement assessment pursuant to this section meets the requirements prescribed in section 15-741.
 The local education agency shall include the name of the assessment it administers in the school report card required in section 15-746 and administer the assessment for a minimum period of time prescribed by the state board of education.